meditationSHIFT

 First, observing doesn't imply an active component.
 This means when you observe thoughts, you don't analyze or interact with them.
 You simply watch them as they come into being, exist, and cease (i.e., as they arise and pass).

 Second, you can only observe thoughts when you become aware of them.
 You can't observe thoughts when you are lost in them.
-And, meditating is a formal exercise that helps you move from lost to aware.
+And, meditating is a formal exercise that helps you move from "lost in thoughts" to "aware of thoughts".

 When you are meditating, you have an anchor - the two most common are your breath and a mantra.
 You focus your attention on this anchor.
 At some point, you will notice your attention has wandered and you'll become aware of thoughts.
 You may notice it immediately, or it may take some time.
 Regardless, once you notice, simply guide your attention back to the anchor.